aaronj1335/the-geometry-of-innocent-signals-on-the-wire/report/report.md

 This project found that while a foreground app is recording audio, it is possible for a background app to be doing so as well, without any notification to the user, though a user would have had to open the background app in the first place.
 This project also found no means of gaining exlusive access to the microphone, or alternatively preventing other apps from listening, except possibly trying to expend enough memory to force other apps to close.
 With this in mind, it could be possible for a user to swipe their card in to make a payment with the Square app in the foreground while a malicious app is listening to the swipe in the background.

 The background app attack is demonstrated in this project's implementation against sample apps, however this is only in the iOS Simulator.
-Since there were no Apple Developer Connection accounts available for this project, the attack could not be attempted on real hardware against the Square app.
+Since there were no Apple Developer Connection accounts available for this project, the attack could not be attempted on real hardware against the actual Square iOS app.

 #### Physical and Network Infrastructure